lrferreiro/flutter_flavor/README.md

 [![Star on GitHub](https://img.shields.io/github/stars/lrferreiro/flutter_flavor.svg?style=flat&logo=github&colorB=deeppink&label=stars)](https://github.com/lrferreiro/flutter_flavor)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 flutter_favor allows you to quickly configure and define dynamic variables for each flavor in your project.
-The flavors, as well as their names; they are dynamically defined by the developer or development team.
-In the configuration of a flavor you can set the name of each flavor, as well as the color of its banner, its location, as well as its visibility to show or hide the banner.
+The `flavors`, as well as their names; they are dynamically defined by the developer or development team.
+In the configuration of a flavor you can set the `name` of each flavor, as well as the `color` and `location` of its banner.
+When attribute `name` is  undefined or empty, the banner is hidden.

 ## Screenshot